Houston Psychiatrist

 2/24/2021

-Cocaine is a very addictive drug, a stimulant, which increases one's alertness, attention, and energy while having a myriad of side effects.
-It comes from the coca plant, native to South America, having other names such as coke, crack, rock, snow, among others, coming in different forms, including a fine, white powder or solid rock crystal.
+Cocaine is a very addictive drug.
+It is a stimulant which increases one's alertness, attention, and energy while having ample side effects.
+It comes from the coca plant native to South America and has many other names such as coke, crack, rock, snow, and others.
+It comes in different forms such as a fine, white powder or solid rock crystal.
 It is illegal in the United States

 Cocaine Side Effects

 There are different ways to take cocaine.
-One can snort the fine, white powder into their nose, rubbing it into the gums, or dissolving it in water to inject the liquid using a needle.
+One can snort the white powder into their nose, rub it into the gums, or dissolve it in water to inject it through a needle.
 Other times, the rock crystal is heated to breathe the smoke.

-After inhaling or consuming cocaine, the drug will then send very high levels of dopamine, which is a natural chemical messenger in the body, into the parts of your brain controlling your pleasure.
-This is what would cause intense feelings of alertness and energy, also known as feeling high.
+After inhaling or consuming cocaine, the drug will significantly elevate dopamine, which is a natural chemical neurotransmitter in the brain controlling pleasure.
+This is what causes intense feelings of alertness and energy, feeling high, which is fairly addictive.

 Cocaine effects people differently.
-Some report feeling a high, such as feelings of intense euphoria.
-Others report feeling anxiety or pain, even experiencing hallucinations.
+Some report feeling a sense of intense euphoria.
+Others report feeling anxiety, pain, or even hallucinations.

-Either way, the buildup of dopamine is the reason why people misuse cocaine to the point of abuse and/or dependence.
-The body is wired to fulfill the craving for that dopamine.
+The buildup of dopamine is the reason why people misuse cocaine to the point of abuse and/or dependence.
+The brain is wired to fulfill the craving for that dopamine.
 Cocaine changes the neurochemistry, which leads to a substance use disorder.
-Satisfying this craving only increases the risk of the long term effects of cocaine abuse.
-That is why cocaine is very addictive and illegal.
+The brain does become sensitized to cocaine which results in diminished spikes of dopamine.
+People addicted to cocaine will continue to search for that high that can't be replicated.

-So while you might think the higher levels of dopamine is a great feeling, this is only a short-term effect.
-The "high" feeling is intense yet short-lived, and once you are "back to normal", you may end up feeling the exact opposite.
-One may experience intense depression, lack of sleep and appetite, increased heart rate, convulsions, and muscle spasms.
+While you might think the higher levels of dopamine is a great feeling, this is only a short-term effect.
+The "high" feeling is intense, but once you are "back to normal", you may end up feeling the exact opposite.
+This high will generally deteriorate with long-term use which amplifies the side effects.
+One may experience intense depression, lack of sleep, low appetite, increased heart rate, convulsions, and muscle spasms.

 Cocaine users might also feel angry, anxious, hostile, and/or paranoid, even when they aren't using the drug at that time.
-It leaves them wanting more of the drug as an attempt to evade such negative feelings and emotions
+It leaves them wanting more as an attempt to evade such negative feelings and emotions

 Short-term Cocaine Side Effects